Lake Odessa, Michigan

 Lake Odessa is a village in Ionia County of the U.S. state of Michigan.
-The population was 2,018 at the 2010 census.
+As of the 2020 census, Lake Odessa had a population of 1,994.
 It is located in the southern portion of the county in Odessa Township on the northeast shore of Jordan Lake, which is the boundary with Barry County.

 Since 1987, Lake Odessa has been named a "Tree City USA" by the National Arbor Day Foundation.

 History

-Several brothers in the Russell family began settling here around 1839 and it became known as the "Russell Settlement".
-It later became known as "Bonanza" and a Post Office with that name was established in 1880.
+The area near modern day Lake Odessa was first settled by members of the Russell family in 1839, and named the "Russell Settlement".
+The area was later renamed "Bonanza", and a post office was established here on May 17th, 1880, by Postmaster Horace F. Miner.

 When the Detroit, Lansing and Northern Railroad (later the Pere Marquette Railroad) was built through the area in the 1880s, the village was moved about a mile southwest.
 At that time the name was changed to "Lake Odessa", derived from the nearby Jordan Lake and the name of Odessa Township, which had been established in 1846.
 The township had been named for the city of Odesa in Ukraine, reflecting an interest of one of the founders in Ukraine as well as a desire for a distinctive name.
 Investor Humphrey Wager purchased 80 acre of farmland on Jordan Lake and platted the village in 1887.
 With the advantage of a station on the new railroad, the new village quickly eclipsed the former settlement at Bonanza.
 The village incorporated in 1889.
 John R. Waite, a local man with an interest in history, has been credited with significant historical research for the village of Lake Odessa.
 John is also recognized as the President of the Lake Odessa Area Historical Society and is involved with the Train Depot Museum.